Auron-Software/SMSServer-Examples/README.md

 With the SMS Server you can:
  * Automatically reply or forward E-mail, SMS or WhatsApp messages
  * Setup automatic scripted message processing and fallback options
- * Send mass SMS or E-mail campagins
+ * Send mass SMS or E-mail campaigns
  * Setup multiple simultaneous connections to multiple providers
  * Supports HTTP REST API and many other integration methods
  * Programmable with C#, VB.Net, PHP, Delphi and many more languages